 - 1. A copy of the rule as it is proposed for adoption, amendment or repeal. - 2.
-A statement of the proposed action, that is, whether the rule is proposed for adoption, amendment or repeal; a brief summary of the content of the rule if proposed for adoption or repeal; and a brief summary of the change in the rule if proposed for amendment - 3.
-The specific citation of the law purporting to authorize the adoption, amendment or repeal of the rule. - 4.
-A statement of the circumstances which require adoption, amendment or repeal of the rule. - 5.
-A statement of the fiscal impact of the proposed action and if possible, a statement of the economic impact of the proposed action, both of which statements shall have been submitted to the Legislative Fiscal Office for comment - (d) No action shall be taken by the Commission on a proposed rule change until both Committees have submitted their recommendations to the Commission concerning the proposed rule change or twenty-five days have elapsed since the required report was submitted to the Committees, whichever occurs sooner. - (e) No action shall be taken by the Commission on the proposed rule until a notice of intent to consider the proposed rule has been published in a general circular electronically disseminated. - (f) If the Commission finds that an imminent peril to the public health, safety, or welfare or another emergency requires adoption of a rule change without compliance with this rule and within five days of adoption of the rule change, states in writing to the Governor of the State of Louisiana, and the Attorney General of Louisiana, its reasons for that finding, it may proceed without such compliance or upon any abbreviated notice that it finds practicable, to adopt an emergency rule change.
-Notice of the emergency rule change shall be mailed, within five days of adoption of the emergency rule change, to the House Committee on House and Governmental Affairs and the Senate Committee on Senate and Governmental Affairs.
-The month following the month in which any emergency rule is adopted, the emergency rule change shall be published in full in a general circular electronically disseminated with the reason submitted by the Commission for the finding of the emergency.
-Any emergency rule change adopted by the Commission shall become effective on the date of adoption or on a date specified by the Commission not more than sixty days future from the date of adoption.
-Such an emergency rule change shall not be effective for a period longer than one hundred twenty days, but an identical rule change may be adopted in accordance with the provision of Paragraphs B through E of this Rule.
+A statement whether the rule is proposed for adoption, amendment or repeal. - 3.
+A brief summary of the content of the rule if proposed for adoption or repeal. - 4.
+A brief summary of the change in the rule if proposed for amendment. - 5.
+The specific citation of the law purporting to authorize the adoption, amendment or repeal of the rule, if any. - 6.
+A statement of the circumstances which require or make advisable adoption, amendment or repeal of the rule. - 7.
+A statement of the fiscal impact of the proposed action and if possible, a statement of the economic impact of the proposed action, both of which statements shall have been submitted to the Legislative Fiscal Office for comment. - (d) No action shall be taken by the Commission on a proposed rule change until both Committees have submitted their recommendations to the Commission concerning the proposed rule change or twenty-five days have elapsed since the required report was submitted to the Committees, whichever occurs sooner. - (e) No action shall be taken by the Commission on the proposed rule change until a notice of intent to consider the proposed rule change has been published in a General Circular electronically disseminated. - (f) If the Commission finds that an imminent peril to the public health, safety, or welfare or another emergency requires approval of a rule change without compliance with this rule, it may proceed without such compliance.
+Any emergency rule change approved by the Commission shall become effective on the date of approval or on a date specified by the Commission not more than sixty days from the date of approval.
+Such an emergency rule change shall not be effective for a period longer than one hundred twenty days, but an identical rule change may be approved in accordance with the provision of Paragraphs (b) through (e) of this Rule. - 1.
+Within five days of approval of the emergency rule change, written notice of the change and circumstances creating the emergency shall be provided to the Governor of the State of Louisiana, and the Attorney General of Louisiana. - 2.
+Notice of the emergency rule change shall be mailed, within five days of approval of the emergency rule change, to the House Committee on House and Governmental Affairs and the Senate Committee on Senate and Governmental Affairs.